-- Avoid cross module associations.
-Use keys instead, these are easier to abstract away in an integration.
+- Avoid cross-module associations – use keys instead, as these are easier to abstract away in an integration

-- In a CB scenario, a microflow will become App Service
+- In a CB scenario, a microflow will become an App Service

-- Ensure that Identity Management is implemented for the component apps.
-By default you can use MxID in the Mendix Cloud.
-Alternatively a 3rd party Identity Management solution can be used, which can be integrated using for example the SAML module.
+- Ensure that identity management is implemented for the component apps – by default, you can use MxID in the Mendix Cloud, but a third-party identity management solution can also be used, which can be integrated using the SAML module, for example

-- Avoid circular dependencies: A module that is identified as candidate for a re-usable service should not call / invoke other modules in the application.
-Such a module should only expose itself a a service.
+- Avoid circular dependencies – a module that is identified as candidate for a reusable service should not call or invoke other modules in the application, because such a module should only expose itself a a service

-- Mendix recommends to make use of the Mendix App Service features in the platform rather than using plain web services, as they feature versioned APIs out-of-the-box.
-This makes modifying the interface later on more manageable.
+- Mendix recommends making use of the Mendix App Service features in the platform rather than using plain web services, as they feature versioned APIs out of the box – this makes modifying the interface later on more manageable

 - Additional advantages of using the Mendix Cloud for deployment:

-- Out-of-the-box monitoring of App Service consumption – Which applications are using which version of the App Service APIs?
+- Out-of-the-box monitoring of App Service consumption (for addressing the question, which applications are using which version of the App Service APIs?)

-- MxID offered out of the box as Identity Management service.
+- MxID offered out of the box as an identity management service

 The general principles that should be taken into account when designing system components are the following:

-- Autonomous – Components should be independent from each other.
-Components should be able to continue to function when other components are not available.
+- Autonomous – components should be independent from each other, and they should be able to continue to function when other components are not available